VishwamKumar/rest-apis.auth-styles.examples/README.md

-# 🌦️ Weather App - REST API Auth Examples (Layered Architecture)
+# 🌦️ Weather App - REST API Auth Examples

-This repository demonstrates various **authentication strategies** implemented in a simple Weather API using **Layered Architecture** with ASP.NET Core.
+This repository demonstrates various **authentication strategies** implemented in a simple Weather API using simple Layered Architecture with ASP.NET Core.
 Each project is built independently to showcase a specific auth mechanism, making it easier for developers to learn and compare implementation patterns.

 ---